 What you get to learn at Loyola, and why and how.

-"We are great at many things, but academics is what we are greatest at."- Fr Dr Pothireddy Anthony SJ, Principal
+"We are great at many things, but academics is what we are greatest at."-Rev. Fr.
+Dr. L. Joji Reddy SJ, Principal

 Academics forms the core of the Loyola Academy mission, and we offer truly a world-class experience.
 Across our courses, infrastructure, faculty and evaluation methods, students are exposed to the very best of collegiate education.
 Just a few numbers summarizing academics at Loyola: